olooney/oranlooney.com/content/post/genji-ko.md

 arises in connection to some practical problem.
 It does, however, feel slightly surreal that it was a bunch of bored nobles playing an esoteric parlor game who first noticed these patterns and used it to attach literary significance to their activities.
-But I'm happy they did so, because they did something we mere number crunchers would not have thought to do: they made them beautiful.
+But I'm glad they did so, because they did something we mere number crunchers would not have thought to do: they made them beautiful.

 <hr>

-## Appendices

 ### Appendix A: Source Code